technomancy/leiningen/doc/PLUGINS.md

 ### Hooks

+**Note**: Leiningen supports loading hooks from plugins; however this mechanism is extremely error-prone and difficult to debug.
+It should be considered deprecated as of 2.8.0 onward and will continue to work until version 3.0 but is strongly advised against.

 You can modify the behaviour of built-in Leiningen tasks to a degree using hooks.
 Hook functionality is provided by the [Robert Hooke](https://github.com/technomancy/robert-hooke) library,